MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 ## These are the steps that need to be executed on customer’s side for Power Apps, Power Automate, Portals and Marketing application, before the migrations are started:

-## 1. For Portals (must be done for each portal in the organization(s)):
+## 1. For Portals (must be done for each portal in the environment(s)):

 Before the migration:
--	Login to the organization
+-	Login to the environment
 -	Open Portals administration page
 -	Reset the portal (reference: https://docs.microsoft.com/en-us/dynamics365/customer-engagement/portals/reset-portal)

 After the migration:
--	Login to the organization
+-	Login to the environment
 -	Open Portals administration page
 -	Provision portal with the same portal type and language